guillermoasaro/paperclip-googledrive/README.md

  - `:default_image` - an image in Public folder that used for attachments if attachment is not present
  - `:application_name` - is the name that you set for the application credentials on Google console.

-The :path option should be a block that returns a path that the uploaded file should be saved to.
+The :path option should be a block which returns a path that the uploaded file should be saved to.
 The block yields the attachment style and is executed in the scope of the model instance.
 For example:

 ```ruby
 class Product < ActiveRecord::Base